HuangT1ng/TechFest2025/README.md

-# Deepfake Detection Game
+# Sentinel AI

-An educational web application to help users identify and understand deepfakes through interactive challenges and game modes.
+An all on one platform to help users identify and understand deepfakes through gamification and interactive challenges.

 ## Overview